Dongen

-Dongen ([ˈdɔŋə(n)]) is a municipality and a village in the southern Netherlands.
-In the past it was home to a profitable leather industry, to which a few old shoe factories in the town's older sections still testify.
-The town is formed near a small river called "Donge" (about ten feet across), the water of which was used extensively for the leather industry.
-The Aerts Automobile was built here in 1899.
+Dongen ([ˈdɔŋə(n)]) is a municipality and village in North Brabant, in the southern Netherlands.
+In the past it had a profitable leather industry, and a few old shoe factories in the town's older sections remain.
+The town is near a small river called the Donge, the water of which was used extensively for the leather industry.
+The Aerts automobile was built here in 1899.